jimpil/duratom/README.md

 ```

+## Asynchronous commit
+In `duratom` serialisation to storage happens asynchronously (via an `agent`).
+This ensures minimum overhead (duratoms do feel like regular atoms), and consistency (because writes never arrive _together_).
+However, this also means that if you manually take a peek at storage without allowing sufficient time for the writes, you might momentarily see inconsistent values.
+For example, this is precisely why you will find some `Thread/sleep` expressions in the `core_test.clj` namespace.

 ## Custom EDN readers
 As of version `0.4.2`, `duratom` makes an effort (by default) to support certain (important from an `atom` usage perspective) collections, that are not part of the EDN spec.
 These are the two built-in sorted collections (map/set), and the somewhat hidden, but otherwise very useful `clojure.lang.PesistentQueue`.
 Therefore, for these particular collections you can expect correct EDN round-tripping (printing/reading), without losing the type along the way.
 It does this, by outputting custom tags (i.e. `#sorted/map`, `#sorted/set` \& `#queue`), and then reading those back with custom `:readers` (via `clojure.edn/read`).
 More details can be seen in the `duratom.readers.clj` namespace.
 If you don't like the default ones, feel free to provide your own, but keep in mind that you need to do it at both ends (reading AND printing via `print-method`).
 Again, `duratom.readers.clj` showcases how to do this.